 When we feel someone is struggling with their mental wellbeing and health, concerns can be logged through school systems CPOMS - and the appropriate member of the pastoral team will set a plan in motion for getting the pupil back on track.
 This is closely monitored and updated on the school's internal system and parents are kept informed with updates.

-The school's learning mentor will be directed to support children who require support with their mental wellbeing and health and further advice / support is sought from the Futures in Mind project, with their recommendations utilised and closely monitored through CPOMS.
+The school's Family Advocate will be directed to support children who require support with their mental wellbeing and health and further advice / support is sought from the Futures in Mind project, with their recommendations utilised and closely monitored through CPOMS.

 Mental health of staff is further supported through the SAS package which offers many benefits including health screening days, stress awareness sessions, counselling and physiotherapy.
 All of these services are displayed prominently on the staff wellbeing board.
 The Futures in Mind CAMHS link have also led staff meetings on mindfulness to promote healthy habits and positive mental health with the teaching and support staff.